floresj/restish/README.md

 # Restish
-A simple tiny angularjs provider for interacting `REST` endpoints (though not required).
+A simple tiny angularjs provider for interacting with `REST` endpoints (though not required).
 That's why it's RESTish.. har har har.
 Ok, not funny.
 But keep reading for examples

 # How's it work